 I am only one, but still, I am one.
 I cannot do everything, but still, I can do something.
 I will not refuse to do the something I can do. — Helen Keller

-I've provided my answer to the question my son posed.
+I've provided my answer to the question my son posed on what I am doing about climate change.
 What would be YOUR answer?